jake-knerr/cogent/README.md

 #### Parent components pass state to child components.

-Passed state is immutable in child components.

-The convention is that `props` refers to the immutable state passed from parent to child components.
+The convention is that `props` refers to the state passed from parent to child components.
 It is typically passed in a child component's constructor and updated using a `#update(props)` method.

 Note, each component may have its own internal state distinct from the state passed via `props`.